Bogdanovic, Jazz edge Pelicans 128-126 for 6th straight win

 Jazz: Ingles made four 3s and the Jazz, who came in averaging 12.4 per game, finished with 16. … Bogdanovic hit 11 of 21 shots, including three 3s, and all 10 of his free throws. … Utah improved to 11-2 with the starting lineup of Mitchell, Ingles, Bogdanovic, Royce O’Neale and Gobert. … The Jazz improved to 11-9 on the road.

-Pelicans: Derrick Favors had 10 rebounds and three blocks, including one on Gobert that led to Ingram’s tying 3 in the final two minutes. … Ingram has scored 30 or more eight times in New Orleans’ first 37 games. … E’Twaun Moore scored 13 points but missed all four 3s he attempted. … Pelicans coach Alvin Gentry dropped to 15-30 against Utah. … Ingram was called for a technical in the third quarter for apparently arguing that a foul should have been called on his missed shot.
+Pelicans: Derrick Favors had 10 rebounds and three blocks, including one on Gobert that led to Ingram’s tying 3 in the final two minutes. … Ingram has scored 30 or more eight times in New Orleans’ first 37 games. … E’Twaun Moore scored 13 points but missed all four 3s he attempted.

 ROOKIE MAGIC